ctnadovich/ebrevet/README.md

 - `signature` the first 8 hex digits of the SHA256 hash of a plaintext string.
 The plaintext is the timestamp, the event ID, the rider ID, and a club/region secret separated by dashes.
 The Club/Region webserver should reject checkin records that do not bear a correct signature.
 This prevents "spoofing" results into the server as well as general exploitation of the URL.

+The brevet start code is similar to the signature.
+The start code is the first 4 hex digits of the SHA256 hash of plaintext comprising the cue version, the event ID, the rider RUSA ID, and the club/region secret separated by dashes.
+In the hex result, a "X" is substituted for the digit "0" and a "Y" is substituted for the digit "1" to avoid confusion with "O" and "I".
+Start code comparisons should be case insensitive.

 ## Randonneuring Resources: